europesip/dx-deployment/README.md

 ---

-# A. PREREQUISITES SETUP (as kubeadmin)
+# IMPORTANT

 Before beginning the installation, the OpenShift administrator must ensure that the environment meets all required technical prerequisites.
 This includes preparing the storage infrastructure, configuring the image registry, and providing a suitable execution environment for the installer.

 > **Note:**
 > This guide assumes that all required StorageClasses are already available, and that all necessary DX container images have been uploaded to the registry and are accessible to the cluster.
-> If you have any doubts regarding these prerequisites, please refer to the **[pre-requisites.md](pre-requisites.md)** document.
+> If you have any doubts regarding these prerequisites, please refer to **[pre-requisites.md](pre-requisites.md)**.

-Once these foundational requirements are met, an authorized OpenShift administrator will prepare a dedicated namespace with restricted privileges, allowing the `dxadmin` user to perform the DX installation safely.
+Once these foundational requirements are met, an authorized OpenShift administrator will prepare a dedicated namespace with restricted privileges, allowing the `dxadmin` user to safely perform the DX installation.
-If you need to repeat the lab, you can completely remove the deployment and start over by following the cleanup instructions provided in the **[clean.md](clean.md)** document.
+If you need to repeat the lab, you can remove the deployment and start from a clean state by following the instructions in **[clean.md](clean.md)**.

+This guide works with **two distinct roles**:

+- The **OpenShift/Kubernetes cluster administrator**, typically associated with the `kubeadmin` user.
+This role is described in **Section A**.
+- The **restricted installer user (`dxadmin`)**, responsible solely for deploying and managing HCL DX within the designated namespace.
+This role is covered in **Section B**.

+You may assign these roles to two separate user accounts — a common practice in environments with strict security requirements — or use a single account for both, depending on your organization’s policies.

 The steps required to prepare the environment are outlined below:

 ---

+# A. PREREQUISITES SETUP (as kubeadmin - Cluster Admin privileges)

 ## A.1 Login as admin